On a canonical class of Green currents for the unit sections of abelian schemes: Introduction

 We shall provide many bibliographical references to ease the reading but the reader of this article is nevertheless assumed to have some familiarity with the language of Arakelov theory, as expounded for instance in \cite{Soule-Lectures}.

-{\bf Acknowledgments.} We thank J.-I. Burgos for patiently listening to our explanations on the contents of this article and for his very useful comments.
+{\bf Acknowledgments.} We thank J.-I. Burgos for patiently listening to our explanations on the contents of this article and for his (very) useful comments over a number of years.
 We also thank C. Soulé, G. Kings, as well as S. Bloch and A. Beilinson for their interest.
+J. Kramer made several interesting remarks on the contents of this article and his input was very useful.
 Many thanks also to K. Köhler for his explanations on the higher analytic torsion forms of abelian schemes.
+Finally, we are grateful to J. Wildeshaus for his feedback and for answering many questions on abelian polylogarithms.

 {\bf Notations.} Here are the main notational conventions.
 Some of them have already been introduced above.
 Recall that we wrote $\pi:\CA\to S$ for the structure morphism of the abelian scheme $\CA$ over $S$.
 We also write $\pi^\vee:\CA^\vee\to S$ for the structure morphism of the abelian scheme $\CA^\vee$ over $S$.
 Write $\mu=\mu_\CA:\CA\times_S\CA\to \CA$ for the addition morphism and $p_1:\CA\times\CA^\vee\to\CA$, $p_2:\CA\times\CA^\vee\to\CA^\vee$ for the obvious projections.
 We shall also also write ${\underbar p}_1,{\underbar p}_2:\CA\times\CA\to\CA$ and ${\underbar p}^\vee_1,{\underbar p}^\vee_2:\CA^\vee\times\CA^\vee\to\CA^\vee$ for more obvious projections.
 Recall that we wrote $\epsilon$ (resp. $\epsilon^\vee$) for the zero-section of $\CA\to S$ (resp. $\CA^\vee\to S$) and also that we wrote $S_0$ (resp. $S_0^\vee$) for the image of $\epsilon$ (resp. $\epsilon^\vee$).
 Write $\omega_\CA:=\det(\Omega_{\CA/S})$ for the determinant of the sheaf of differentials of $\CA$ over $S$.
 We let $\ddc:={i\over 2\pi}\partial\bar\partial$.